Newsletter 💌

 Integrative Psychotherapy

-Sometimes called mind-body medicine, this approach incorporates the fundamental principles of traditional psychotherapy with holistic approaches (complimentary, alternative, somatic, energetic, and functional therapies), to promote healing on all levels.
+Sometimes called mind-body medicine, this approach incorporates the fundamental principles of traditional psychotherapy (talk therapy) with holistic approaches (complimentary, alternative, somatic, energetic, and functional therapies), to promote healing on all levels.

-Our focus isn't on solving a "problem," but rather seeks to enhance your wellbeing across all six dimensions of wellness: mental, physical, emotional, spiritual, relational, and vocational.
+Rather than being "problem-focused," I support you to enhance your wellbeing across all six dimensions of wellness: mental, physical, emotional, spiritual, relational, and vocational

 Integrative psychotherapy is so much more than the combining of treatment modalities.
 As an integrative psychotherapist, I believe that no single form of therapy is best, or even adequate, in all situations.
 You can trust that our work together will be designed expressly to meet your specific, individualized needs.